Visit Rancho Cordova's Sustainability Newsletter

 For businesses in Rancho Cordova, composting is easy and a business best practice.
 Beginning on January 1, 2019 businesses that throw away four cubic yards of organic waste (food scraps and green waste) per week are required to compost (See Business Recycling and Food Waste Composting Programs).
 Businesses do not need to compost on site.
 Opportunities to compost exist in the kitchen, the yard and the guest room.
 Composting is an essential, basic step for hotels to create less waste and move toward a zero waste goal.

 Already composting?
 Be sure to integrate these efforts into your marketing plan!
 Meeting planners and guests want to know about your sustainable practices.
 Tell them!
 Guests want to know their impact and more meeting planners are expected to report to their client the sustainable impacts of an event.

-Consider reimaging your serving sizes.
+Consider reimagining your serving sizes.
 Food waste practices go beyond composting.
 Evaluate pre and post-consumer plates.
 If the kitchen is constantly tossing scraps from the lunch special, the lunch special is too large.
 This means your kitchen is overbuying product and the guests are clearly not consuming them.
 Spend a week, month, or quarter and take notes to evaluate your food waste.
-For hotels that want their efforts regarding food waste featured, contact email@example.com
+For hotels that want their efforts regarding food waste featured, contact firstname.lastname@example.org

 SOP: Sustainable Operating Procedure

 Any business professional worth their salt will tell you that SOP stands for the standard operating procedure.
 The term has evolved.
 Every daily, monthly and annual task needs to re-evaluated from standard to sustainable.